Dr-Abdelrahman-95/Load-carrying-Capacity/README.md

 3- Ensure data loading and preprocessing steps match the input format required by the notebook.

 **Expected Results**: The model displays performance metrics such as R^2 and outputs predictions.

+**05- Ensemble (AdaBoost model)**

+**How to Run:**

+1- Open the Jupyter Notebook 05- Ensemble (AdaBoost model).ipynb.

+2- Run the cells sequentially for data loading, training, and testing the model.

+3- Use Train.xlsx and Test.xlsx as the input datasets.

+**Expected Results**: The notebook should output the trained model’s performance metrics and predictions.